uta-carpentries/SCW_fall2020_lessons/Lesson2_IntroToR.md

    * The `>` symbol means that the R is ready for the next command.
 If you enter incomplete commands, you will see `+` which means that the system is waiting for you to complete the command.
 You can always press 'Esc' to return to `>` when stuck with `+` at the prompt.
    * There is a handy feature that allows you to enter commands without typing them all out (known as autocomplete).
 For example, instead of typing `sqrt`, if you type `sq` and press `tab`, you see all words that start with `sq`.
 You can select the command you are looking for and press `enter`.
    * Notice also that when you type a parenthesis `(` it automatically gives you both the opening and the closing brackets `()`.
-Type 64 inside the parantheses, hit `enter` and the output is your result.
+Type 64 inside the parentheses, hit `enter` and the output is your result.
 R console behaves similarly with quotes.

    ```r
    > sqrt(64)
    > print("How are you?")
    ```

-   Notice that when you select `sqrt` and `print` with autocomplete feature, they come with parantheses, like so: `print()` and `sqrt()`.
+   Notice that when you select `sqrt` and `print` with autocomplete feature, they come with parentheses, like so: `print()` and `sqrt()`.
 This is because these commands call functions and functions often need arguments.
-Function arguments(inputs to the function) are supplied inside the parantheses.
+Function arguments(inputs to the function) are supplied inside the parentheses.

 ### Writing simple R scripts